frankvegadelgado/varela/README.md

    - Preserves edge relationships of original graph

-2. **Minimum Edge Cover**
+2. **Minimum Maximal Matching Approximation**

-   - Ensures every edge in edge graph is covered
+   - Ensures every edge is incident to an edge in the matching

 3. **Vertex Cover Extraction**